hagleitn/speed-type/README.md

 You can use any buffer or part of it to run speed-type.
 M-x speed-type-region and M-x speed-type-buffer will do the same thing as speed-type-text, except they take the text sample you've picked.

+speed-type-buffer by default will only take a random portion of the buffer - If you want the whole buffer, use C-u speed-type-buffer.

 Random samples are taken from Project Gutenberg.
 A small number of books will be downloaded on demand and stored in "~/emacs.d/speed-type".
 They will only be downloaded once.